vantage-sh/docs.vantage.sh/docs/connecting_planetscale.md

 ## Active Resources

-PlanetScale databases and branches are synced as active resources and available in [resource reports](/active_resources).
+PlanetScale databases are synced as active resources and available in [resource reports](/active_resources).